v6d-io/v6d/docs/notes/cloud-native/deploy-kubernetes.rst

 Create vineyard cluster
 -----------------------

-Once the vineyard operator become ready, you can create a vineyard cluster by creating a :code:`Vineyardd` `CRD`_.
+Once the vineyard operator becomes ready, you can create a vineyard cluster by creating a :code:`Vineyardd` `CRD`_.
 The following is an example of creating a vineyard cluster with 3 daemon
 replicas: